-- A Included in occupational specialty - ^B These courses are normally taken during a semester in sequence within the course group. - ^c Students who have not successfully completed a keyboarding class or who cannot demonstrate proficiency in touch keyboarding should be aware that BIS 100 is required before taking BIS 101. - ^D For the student taking BUS 123, BUS 125 must be taken as a co-requisite.
+- ^B These courses are normally taken during a semester in sequence within the course group. - ^c Students who have not successfully completed a keyboarding class or who cannot demonstrate proficiency in touch keyboarding should be aware that BIS 100 is required before taking BIS 101. - ^D For the student taking BUS 123, BUS 125 must be taken as a co-requisite.